Gaket/Presentations/2022/UX patterns in banking apps/UX in banking apps.md

 # 2013-2016.
 Evolution of banking apps

-* App as a Sales Channel:
- - opening savings accounts, GICs, credit cads
- - interactive filters
+Ability to order a new card / bank product
+Connect new card in Apple/GooglePay before it arrived Transaction dispute

-* Online chat with support
+Online chat

- - ML-based answers for support
- - No timeouts when a robot answer you!
+Spendings analytics

+By period
+By category
+Diagrams and budgets

+---

+# 2013-2016.
+Evolution of banking apps

 * "News feed" for all accounts
  - Total balances
  - Transactions from different account

-TODO: find an animation of a robot with timeout

 ^ Example of a use case - to see how money are moved between accs, handling different cards

 ---

-# 2013-2016.
-Evolution of banking apps

-* In-app registration
- - Increases sales
-* Push messages instead of SMS
- - You can send push first and only an sms on additional request

----

-# 2013-2016.
-Evolution of banking apps

-Ability to order a new card / bank product
-Connect new card in Apple/GooglePay before it arrived Transaction dispute

-Online chat

----

-2017
+# 2017

 Fines, utility bills subscription
 Reminders